Create MULTIPLE, ROTATABLE TopBars that will be shown at the top of your website. TopBars are selected by a variety of options - includes scheduler!

 If you allow the user to close the TopBar, then the plugin checks to see if you have enabled cookies.
 If they are not enabled, it deletes any existing cookies.
 If they are enabled, it looks to see if a cookie has been created.
 A cookie is only created if the TopBar has been previously closed by the user.
 If it finds a cookie, it prevents the TopBar from showing.

 If you change the Cookie Value to something new, the TopBar will show up again.
 This is useful if you want to force the TopBar to show on new content.
 Make sure to select something you haven't used before.
 A good idea is to increment the value by one every time you want to force the TopBar to show.
+If you use a caching plugin, make sure to clear the cache after you change the value.

 The Plugin randomly selects a valid TopBar to show using this field to skew how they are selected.
 The TopBar multiplies a random number (between 0 and 1) with the TopBar's Priority value (which is a number between 1 to 100).
 A higher number means this TopBar will be selected more frequently; a lower number means less frequently.